 Smarthistory is seeking applications for an Andrew W. Mellon Foundation Postdoctoral Fellow to develop global art history content.
-This is a one-year full-time position that may be renewed for one additional year.
-Applicants will have a Ph.D. in art history (or a closely related field such as archaeology) as well as teaching experience.
+This is a one-year full-time position.
+Applicants will have a Ph.D. in art history (within the last two years) as well as teaching experience.
 Applicants with diverse backgrounds are particularly encouraged to apply.
-Familiarity in one or more of the following areas is ideal: Asian art, African art, art of the African diaspora, Native American art, art of the Pacific Islands, Latin American art (all time periods), Islamic art, Asian art, or Latinx, Asian American, or African American art.
+Specialization in one or more of the following areas is ideal: African art, art of the African diaspora, Native American/First Nations art, art of the Pacific Islands, Latin American art (all time periods), Islamic art, Asian art, or Latinx, Asian American, or African American art.

 The successful applicant will have a commitment to public scholarship and teaching.
 The successful candidate will be self-motivated and comfortable working remotely for a small organization.
-Ideally, the candidate will have some facility with content management systems (such as WordPress) and experience with audio and video editing, or an interest in learning these tools.
-The candidate will work closely with Smarthistory founders and Executive Directors Dr. Beth Harris and Dr. Steven Zucker and with Dr. Lauren Kilroy-Ewbank, Dean of Content and Strategy, on a range of activities including editing, producing, and publishing essays and video content for Smarthistory, working with contributing art historians and Smarthistory Contributing Editors, seeking new contributors, reorganizing content as new material is added, and working to create consistency across the site.
+Ideally, the candidate will have some facility with content management systems, audio and video editing, or an interest in learning these tools.
+The candidate will work closely with Smarthistory founders and Executive Directors Dr. Beth Harris and Dr. Steven Zucker and with Dr. Lauren Kilroy-Ewbank, Dean of Content and Strategy, on a range of activities including editing, producing, and publishing essays and video content for Smarthistory, working with contributors and content editors, seeking new contributors, reorganizing content as new material is added, and working to create consistency across the site.
 The candidate will contribute essays in their area of expertise.

 The Fellow will receive professional development mentoring, periodic performance evaluations, and will be supported in developing professional relationships with academic contributors over the course of the year.
-The fellow may also be asked to attend annual workshops in New York City.
-This is a temporary full time position with an annual salary of $55,000 (plus a generous health insurance option and a retirement match).
-The Andrew W. Mellon Foundation Postdoctoral Fellow can work remotely, although residence in the New York City area is a plus.
-The position will begin summer 2019.
+This is a temporary full-time position with an annual salary of $55,000 (plus a generous health insurance option and a retirement match).
+The Andrew W. Mellon Foundation Postdoctoral Fellow can work remotely.
+The position will begin in January 2023.

 Smarthistory is a not-for-proft organization dedicated to making engaging yet rigorous art history accessible to learners around the world for free.
 Learn more about the organization and our mission here: https://smarthistory.org/about/.
 We encourage applications from those who contribute to our diversity.

 Use the form below to apply.